 Fentanyl Test Strips (FTS) are a way for a person to test any drugs for the presence of fentanyl in order to prevent overdose from fentanyl.
 FTS use a small amount of the drug in question along with water in order to test whether fentanyl is present in the drug supply.
 FTS do not measure the quantity of fentanyl in the drug supply or if the supply contains other drugs of concern.

-The LFHD health department locations do not currently have fentanyl test strips for community members.
+The LFHD health department locations have fentanyl test strips, provided at no cost, for community members.

 Drug Misuse Prevention